-The models are performed using the thermo-chemo-mechanical code of convection developed by Christensen (1992), which is based on an Eulerian and spline finite element method.
-Conservation equations are solved to obtain two scalar fields, which are temperature and stream function (Christensen, 1984).
-The simulation box is discretized into 407×119 nodes.
+The models are performed using the thermochemical code of convection developed by Christensen (1992), which is based on an Eulerian and spline finite element method solving conservation equations to obtain two scalar fields, which are temperature and stream function (Christensen, 1984).
+The simulation box is discretized into $407 \times 119$ nodes.
 The resolution is refined in x- and z-directions in the area encompassing the TF, i.e., between 966 km and 1380 km away from the left-hand box side, and for depths shallower than 124 km, where node spacings are set to 1.67 km.
 Outside the refined domain, node spacing is 10.5 km in both directions.
-The tracer density is uniform over the simulation box (\sim 3.2 per km2), verifying that at least 9 tracers fill the smallest meshes.
+The tracer density is uniform over the simulation box ( $\sim$ 3.2 per km), verifying that at least 9 tracers fill the smallest meshes.
 This numerical discretization has been tested and validated in a previous study (Arcay, 2017).
-Note that, because the total pressure is not directly solved by Christensen's code, the lithostatic pressure is used instead in Eq.
-4.
+Note that using the lithostatic pressure in Eq.
+4 is here numerically safer than computing the total pressure, which is not directly solved by Christensen's code.